-- comprehensive budgeting and monitoring systems with an annual budget and monthly management accounts which are reviewed and agreed by the Board; - regular reviews by the Board of reports which indicate financial performance against the forecasts and of major purchase plans, explanation of variances, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing guidelines; - · delegation of authority and segregation of duties; and - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and monthly management accounts which are reviewed and agreed by the Board; - regular reviews by the Board of reports which indicate financial performance against the forecasts and of major purchase plans, explanation of variances, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The Board of Trustees considered the need for a specific internal audit function and decided to appoint A Cade as a Responsible Officer to carry out a programme of internal checks.
+The Board of Trustees considered the need for a specific internal audit function and decided to appoint an external company, BHP LLP, to carry out a programme of internal checks.

-The named Trustee's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+BHP LLP's role includes providing advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular, the checks carried out in the current period included:

+- testing of payroll systems;

-- · testing of payroll systems; - testing of purchase systems; - testing of control account/bank reconciliations; and - · testing of the control and management of key risks.
+- testing of income and receipts;

+- testing of purchase systems;

+- testing of control account/bank reconciliations; and

+- testing of the control and management of key risks.

-On a termly basis, the reviewer reports to the Board of Trustees through the Pay and Audit Committee on the operation of systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+Twice yearly, BHP LLP reports to the Board of Trustees through the Pay and Audit Committee on the operation of systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-No significant issues were identified during 2018/2019.
+The internal auditor has delivered their schedule of work as planned.
+No significant issues were identified during 2019/2020.